greglobinski/gatsby-starter-kit-docs/src/content/docs/6.3___custom-style/index.md

 - `themeStyle`
 - `customStyle`

-When the `themeStyle` prop is undefined, what is suggested usage, the component assigns to it the built-in style.
+When the `themeStyle` prop is undefined, what is a suggested usage, the component assigns to it the built-in style.

 If `customTheme` is undefined, the component assigns to it an empty string.

-Both styles `themeStyle` and `customStyle` are merged into one by the `emotion`'s `cx` method.
+Both of the styles `themeStyle` and `customStyle` are merged into one by the `emotion`'s `cx` method.

 ### Customization

-You can override the built-in styles by providing a `customStyle` property for the component.
+You can override the built-in styles by providing a `customStyle` prop for the component.

 ```javascript
 import { css } from 'emotion';